gitocoder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 Create a script that prints all possible combinations of two letters, except oo.
 Create a script that prints all possible combinations of two letters, except oo.
+Write a script that converts a number from base 10 to base 16.
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.